Carmel-src/T.adelaidensis_SuppInfo/README.md

 #### Gene Expression Analysis

 This section of the document outlines gene expression analysis conducted in Chapter 5, of the same short-read data presented in Chapter 3 supplementary information, however instead of using _de-novo_ assemblies, cleaned reads were directly aligned to the long read reference produced in chapters 3 and 4.
 Much of this analysis was then conducted in R Studio so this chapter especially, is best followed through the Appendix document.

+Most of the data analysis for Chapters 4 and 5 was conducted in R and is presented in the full workflow docuent, therefore there are fewer additional files in those folders here.